BlockDevsUnited/l-earn/Lessons/English/L_EARN/Community/LCo2:Contributing.md

 * [Refer this guide](https://guides.github.com/features/mastering-markdown/)

 Use the above guide to create a sample lesson on a cryptocurrency related topic.
-Use headings
+* Use headings
+* Use bullet points

 Your potential as a contributor may be judged by the quality of your lesson, so don't hold back!

 ### Make Pull Request
-The easiest way to make a pull request is by editing our repository, and once your are done, click "Submit Pull Request" at the bottom.
+The easiest way to make a pull request is by editing our repository, and once your are done, click "Submit Pull Request".

 ## Testing